Full Circle Funerals Partners, Altrincham

 • Money matters – excellent value for money for the person-centred service you and your family will receive.

-• Parking – available outside.
+• Parking – available outside at the front of the premises.

 Remarks:

-Jez and Sara are exactly the kind of people who we would want to find if we needed to arrange a funeral.
+Jeremy and Sara are exactly the kind of people who we would want to find if we needed to arrange a funeral.
 Thoughtful, gentle and dedicated, they have the emotional intelligence and skills that we look for in all of our Recommended funeral directors, and with the considerable support behind them from the experienced team at Full Circle Funerals in Yorkshire, they already have settled into their roles as though they have been doing this work for ever.

 It is clear from the testimonials and references that we have read that the support offered by this funeral service is unparalleled in the area.
-This is a result of shared knowledge and expertise from Full Circle Funerals and also due to the qualities and skills that Jez and Sara have brought to their work.
+This is a result of shared knowledge and expertise from Full Circle Funerals and also due to the qualities and skills that Jeremy and Sara have brought to their work.
 It is clearly, for them, a vocation that will enrich their lives and serve their community for many years to come – we are delighted to include them in our list of funeral directors we would trust with someone we loved.

 Any decisions you take on engaging the services of a funeral director should be based on your views and research.
 You should not rely solely upon the views and opinions offered by us.